fabiolnh/service-mesh-istio/README.md

 * It will affect only the new pods.
 So, delete the existing ones.
 ```
-6) Install the addons (grafana, jaeger, kiali, promotheus):
+6) Install the addons (grafana, jaeger, kiali, prometheus):
 ```
 kubectl apply -f *
 * https://github.com/istio/istio/tree/master/samples/addons
-* kubectl get pods -n istio-system (to show all the pods wunning the addons)
+* kubectl get pods -n istio-system (to show all the pods running the addons)
 * to run the kiali dashboard: istioctl dashboard kiali
 ```

 Some concepts:
 ```
-* Service Mesh: An Extra layer in the cluster to monitor and modify in real time the app trafics, as well as level up the security and confiability of the ecosystem
+* Service Mesh: An Extra layer in the cluster to monitor and modify in real time the app trafics, as well as level up the security and reliability of the ecosystem

-* Istio: It is an opensource project that implements Service Mesh, independently of the language or technology (it works with kubernetes, apache mesos, nomad, etc.)
+* Istio: It is an open source project that implements Service Mesh, independently of the language or technology (it works with kubernetes, apache mesos, nomad, etc.)

 * Istio creates a proxy (sidecar proxy) inside each POD to receive and to send data between pods.
-Thorough a Istio control panel layer (in a specific POD), it controls all the proxys
+Thorough a Istio control panel layer (in a specific POD), it controls all the proxies

 * In this study, we are going to use the k3d to simulate the kubernetes cluster.
 This tool is easy to redirect port, as we can see under.
-The tool "kind" (another tool to work with kubernetes) is not so easy to do that.
+The tool "kind" (another tool to work with kubernetes) is not so easy to do.

-* Consistent Hash (Stick Session): when a user access one version, it will always access the same version.
+* Consistent Hash (Stick Session): when a user accesses one version, it will always access the same version.
 The load balancer will always forward to that version.
 If you use weight (percentage for each version), this feature will not work (istio issue. probably will be fixed later).
-Ways to do the consisten hash:
+Ways to do the consistent hash:
   1) httpHeaderName
   2) httpCookie
   3) UseSourceIp